yelamanchili-murali/order-processing-demo/README.md

 #### Additional Information
 * DynamoDB Local: If you prefer to run DynamoDB locally, ensure you update the application.yml with the appropriate endpoint URL.
 * Security: Avoid committing AWS credentials or other sensitive information to your repository.
 Use environment variables or AWS IAM roles for secure access.

+5. Running in offline/test mode

+Add `testmode: true` to the `application.yml` to enable an offline mode using a mock service.